-I like when I can see how the authors of later scriptures meditated on the same scriptures we read today.
-In Jeremiah 17:5-8, we hear Jeremiah’s words after a lifetime of reading or singing Psalm 1.
-The writer of Psalm 87 (KJV Ps 88) takes up language from Jonah chapter 2 – or else they are both singing an even more ancient verse.
-In 2 Kings 22, when the long-forgotten scroll of the Torah is found in the disused temple at Jerusalem, and Deuteronomy is read aloud for the first time in generations, King Josiah is struck to the heart by Moses’ law.
+In 2 Kings 22, when the long-forgotten scroll of the Torah is found in the disused temple at Jerusalem, and Deuteronomy is read aloud for the first time in generations, King Josiah is struck to the heart by hearing Moses’ law.

 In your daily reading from Psalms or the Pentateuch you are studying the same textbooks that the prophets and the Lord Himself studied in their turn.

 So it makes sense that the Orthodox prayer before reading scripture is plural.
-We are not alone as we open the Bible; the saints of God who were formed by reading, singing, and meditating on these words are with us, praying that we will be filled with light as we read the words that shaped who they are:
+We are not alone as we open the Bible; the saints of God who were formed by reading, singing, and meditating on these words are with us, “a great cloud of witnesses,” praying that we will be filled with light as we read the words that shaped who they are: